Tabbouleh Salad

 • When making tabbouleh, you must use flat Italian parsley.
 It has a smoother texture and better flavor than curly parsley.
 You can find Italian parsley in any local grocery store.

 • Use your hands and individually pick the parsley leaves off their stems.
-Only use stems if they are soft and you have a good sharp knife; otherwise, you will end up with thick pieces of stems in your salad that is chewy and leave a bad taste in your mouth.
+Only use stems if they are soft and you have a good sharp knife; otherwise, you will end up with thick pieces of stems in your salad that are chewy and leave a bad taste in your mouth.

 • Let the parsley leaves dry before chopping.
 You can either use a salad spinner or dry them with a cloth.
 If you use a cloth, flip them around once until both sides are dry.

-How do you serve Tabbouleh Salad
+How do you serve Tabbouleh Salad?

 Tabouleh is a healthy and flavorful addition to any meal, whether enjoyed as a mezza, a side dish, or a main course.
 So next time you’re looking for a delicious and nutritious dish to serve your family and friends, consider making some homemade tabouleh and adding it to your mezzo table spread.